-- Non-Response: If TSAHC has not received a Corrective Action response within the prescribed time frame, a Non-Response letter (Attachment 10) will be sent via email, and if needed via certified mail, return receipt requested, requiring a response within 10 calendar days - Incomplete or Insufficient Response: Incomplete or insufficient submissions of Corrective Action will warrant follow-up correspondence (Attachment 11) informing the owner and management staff of the specific findings lacking completion.
-The follow-up correspondence will be drafted specifically to the outstanding finding at hand and will be sent within 10 calendar days from receipt of the incomplete documents submitted.
+- Non-Response: If TSAHC has not received a Corrective Action response within the prescribed time frame, a Non-Response letter (Attachment 10) will be sent via email, and if needed via certified mail, return receipt requested, requiring a response within 10 calendar days and will include notification of associated compliance penalty fees, if any. - Incomplete or Insufficient Response: Incomplete or insufficient submissions of Corrective Action will warrant follow-up correspondence (Attachment 11) informing the owner and management staff of the specific findings lacking completion.
+The follow-up correspondence will be drafted specifically to the outstanding finding at hand and will be sent within 10 calendar days from receipt of the incomplete documents submitted and will include notification of associated compliance penalty fees, if any.
 This notice will be sent via e-mail and certified mail, if needed.